3000-1 RESPONSIBILITIES IN ADMINISTRATION

 3. Employees of the Comptroller General's Office for audit examination.

 4. Officials of local, State, or federal law enforcement agencies to investigate alleged violations of HAPHeating Assistance Program, if a written request is provided.
-If the officer provides the name and says the person is fleeing to avoid prosection, custody, or confinement for a felony, is violating a condition of parole or probation, or has information related to a felony parole violation, we will provide the address, Social Security number, and photograph of the household member.
+If the officer provides the name and says the person is fleeing to avoid prosecution, custody, or confinement for a felony, is violating a condition of parole or probation, or has information related to a felony parole violation, we will provide the address, Social Security number, and photograph of the household member.

 5. Persons directly connected with administration or enforcement of the State Title IV-D, Parent Locator Service (PLSParent Locator Service) for Child Support Services Division (CSSDChild Support Services Division).